 Put a team of dinosaurs together with one or two astronauts and guess what?
-The astronauts get eaten alive and no amount of technology will protect them from being ignored, refused and generally labelled as annoying.
-This is why we’ve all heard a system horror story: company spends ££££thousands on a new system that’s supposed to make what they do super-efficient – only to go over budget, over time and fail to deliver real benefits to users.
-It even sounds like most government IT projects!
+The astronauts get eaten alive.
+No amount of technology will protect them from being ignored, refused and being labelled as annoying.
+This is why we’ve all heard a system horror story: company spends thousands on a new system that’s supposed to make what they do super-efficient.
+For it to go over budget, over time and fail to deliver real benefits to users.
+It sounds like most government IT projects!

-Furthermore, if you don’t have enough open-minded people at senior levels in each department, you’ll simply encounter objections and a lack of information.
-This will make the project extremely difficult, and if you do push ahead, you’ll likely not scope it properly or implement it effectively to optimise things like first-time fix rates and the lowest cost of service.
+Furthermore, if you don’t have enough open-minded people at senior levels in each department; you’ll simply encounter objections and a lack of information.
+This will make the project extremely difficult.
+If you do push ahead, you’ll likely not scope it properly; or implement it effectively to optimise things like first-time fix rates and the lowest cost of service.
 So, your ROI and your post-implementation costs will be significantly affected.
-When this happens, the dinosaurs who’ve not scoped workflows or processes properly will blame the technology and reassure themselves they were right all along, whilst their competitors continue to advance past them (not that they’ll notice).
+When this happens, the dinosaurs who’ve not scoped workflows or processes properly will blame the technology.
+Reassuring themselves they were right all along, whilst their competitors continue to advance past them (not that they’ll notice).

 So, before you embark on any potential systems change or upgrade, take a moment to assess your stakeholders.
 Ask them questions to ascertain what they want and understand how they use the current systems you have in place.
 If you discover you’ve got enough astronauts, great.
 If not, take the time to work on how you can change the balance in your company.
 Create an environment that’s less fearful of IT and more open to using technology applications and seeing the benefits.
 A good SaaS project implementation can run like a NASA-level operation; but if you’re surrounded by dinosaurs, it’s going to be painful.